Research & Insight

 Fighting Climate Injustice: 10 Strategies for Action

 Gensler and the American Institute of Architects are both committed to an ambitious agenda in the fight against climate change.
-Climate justice refines that approach to embrace the complexities at the intersection of the built environment’s development, the effects of climate change, and the adjacent human rights issues — all to ensure that no one community is unfairly impacted by the burden of climate change.
+Climate justice refines that approach to ensure that no one community is unfairly impacted by the burden of climate change.

 November 03, 2021 | By Anthony Brower